Mission Critical Facilities

 - Envirotech, Inc. v.
 Brandenburg Construction and NSP, et al. Represented the utility owner in a dispute arising out of the demolition of a coal-fired power plant.
 Settled the multimillion dollar case for a small fraction of the plaintiff's demand.

 - In re Mission Critical Data Center I. Served as lead trial counsel for national design-builder in a jury trial arising out of the design, construction and expansion of a Tier III data center for a Fortune 50 company.
-Through a combination of settlement proceeds, the jury's apportionment of fault among the parties and the design-builder's own coverage, the design-builder was made whole.
+Through a combination of settlement proceeds, the jury's apportionment of fault among the parties and the design-builder's own coverage, the design-builder successfully fulfilled its obligations to the Owner.

 - In re Mission Critical Data Center II.
 Currently representing owner in dispute with contractor regarding construction defect in a Tier III data center.